lawpatch/au-interpretation/au-interpretation.md

 - any reference to a trustee includes any substituted or additional trustee;

 **Grammatical Forms**
-- unless used for the usual grammatical function, inverted commas around a term indicate industry jargon that will be interpreted according to how that term would be understood by an individual with expertise in the relevant industry;
+- unless used for the usual grammatical purpose, inverted commas around a term indicate industry jargon that will be interpreted according to how that term would be understood by an individual with expertise in the relevant industry;
 - "including", "includes" or any derivation of those words does not limit the matter in question to the things specifically mentioned in the applicable context;
 - where a term is defined, other grammatical forms of that term will be taken to have the same meaning;
 - headings are for convenience and will not affect interpretation;